Piscataquis County, Maine

 Piscataquis County (/pɪˈskætəkwɪs/ pih-SKAT-ə-kwiss) is a county located in the U.S. state of Maine.
 As of the 2020 census, its population was 16,800, making it Maine's least-populous county.
 Its county seat is Dover-Foxcroft.
 The county was incorporated on March 23, 1838, taken from the western part of Penobscot County and the eastern part of Somerset County.
 It is named for an Abenaki word meaning "branch of the river" or "at the river branch."

-It is located at the geographic center of Maine.
-Originally it extended north to the Canada–US border, but in 1844 its northern portion was annexed by Aroostook County.
-In land area, Piscataquis is one of the largest U.S. counties east of the Mississippi River.
+Originally, the county extended north to the Canada–US border, but in 1844 its northern portion was annexed by Aroostook County.
+In terms of land area, Piscataquis is one of the largest U.S. counties east of the Mississippi River.
 It is also one of two counties in the Northeast (and seven counties east of the Mississippi River) that meet Frederick Jackson Turner's requirements for "frontier" country – that is, having fewer than six inhabitants per square mile, the other being Hamilton County, New York.

 Baxter State Park, a large wilderness preserve, is located in Piscataquis County.

+History

+In June 1799, near Piscataquis County's three major rivers, people started clearing land and settling there.

+In 1883, the Monson Railroad, a two-foot gauge commoner railroad, began operating in the county.
+It would be the last operating railroad of its type in North America.

+From the 1970s to the 1990s, paper companies' land in the county was heavily harvested.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 4378 sqmi, of which 3961 sqmi is land and 417 sqmi (9.5%) is water.
 It is the second-largest county in Maine by area.
-The largest lake in the county is Moosehead Lake at 120 sqmi.
+The largest lake in the county is Moosehead Lake (the state's largest) at 120 sqmi.
 The highest natural point in the county and the state of Maine is Mount Katahdin at 5,271 ft, while the geographic center is Greeley Landing in the Town of Dover-Foxcroft.